andyelu/Auto-YT-to-Spotify/README.md

-# Auto-YT-to-Spotify
+#Auto-YT-to-Spotify
-Automates the process of transferring the contents of a YouTube music playlist to your Spotify liked songs
+Auto-YT-to-Spotify is a powerful tool that automates the process of transferring the contents of a YouTube music playlist to your Spotify liked songs.
+With a few simple steps, you can seamlessly enjoy your favorite music across platforms.
+Follow the instructions below to get started:

+Prerequisites
+Spotify Access Token
+To use the tool, you need to grab your Spotify access token.
+Here's how:

-Grab your Spotify access token by first creating an app on Spotify Developer.
-Make a new app project (the redirect URI should be your live server url; here you can view your client id and secret client id.
+Create an app on Spotify Developer Dashboard.
+Make a new app project and note down the client ID and secret client ID.
+Set the redirect URI as your live server URL.
-Then open the index.html with Live Server.
-Paste the client id and secret client id in.
-Allow authorization to use your spotify account.
+Open the index.html file using Live Server and paste the client ID and secret client ID.
+Allow authorization to use your Spotify account.
 After the redirect, press F12 (inspect element) and view your access token under the Application tab.

-Then install the youtube credentials json file following these instructions: https://www.youtube.com/shorts/BBgrgA96n-Q?feature=share.
+YouTube Credentials JSON File
-While you are doing this, add yourself as a Test User.
-Otherwise you need to get the app verified to be able to use it.
+Follow the instructions in this video (https://www.youtube.com/shorts/BBgrgA96n-Q?feature=share) to obtain the YouTube credentials JSON file.
+Ensure you add yourself as a Test User during this process.
+Otherwise, you will need to get the app verified to use it.

+Set up 'creds' Directory
-Place the file in the a 'creds' directory.
+Place the YouTube credentials JSON file in a directory named 'creds'.

-To run, open up the local terminal.
-Type in:

-**set SPOTIFY_AUTH_TOKEN=<YOUR_ACCESS_TOKEN>**
+Installation and Setup
+Install YouTube DL Library
+If you encounter any issues during installation, run the following command to ensure the latest version of the YouTube DL library is installed:

+bash
+Copy code
+pip install --upgrade --force-reinstall "git+https://github.com/ytdl-org/youtube-dl.git" Run the Application
+Open up your local terminal and follow the instructions below based on your system:

+For Windows:
+bash
+Copy code
+set SPOTIFY_AUTH_TOKEN=<YOUR_ACCESS_TOKEN>
-For Unix-like systems, including macOS and Linux
+For Unix-like systems (macOS, Linux): bash

-**export SPOTIFY_AUTH_TOKEN=<YOUR_ACCESS_TOKEN>**

-It will return:

-**Please visit this URL to authorize this application:**
+Copy code
+export SPOTIFY_AUTH_TOKEN=<YOUR_ACCESS_TOKEN>

-Visit that URL and login to your YouTube account.
-Copy the item it provides you and paste it back into your terminal.
+It will display a URL; visit that URL and log in to your YouTube account.
+Copy the provided item and paste it back into your terminal.

-If you are getting an error, trying running this (depending on when you installed it, the youtube DL library may be the cause):

-**pip install --upgrade --force-reinstall "git+https://github.com/ytdl-org/youtube-dl.git"**
+Usage
+Once the setup is complete, you are all set to use Auto-YT-to-Spotify.
+Simply run the application, and it will automatically transfer the contents of your YouTube music playlist to your Spotify liked songs.

+Contributing
+We welcome contributions from the community!
+If you would like to contribute to the project, please follow the guidelines for pull requests, code formatting, and issue reporting mentioned in the CONTRIBUTING.md file.